 Check out the: National flower of Spain

-The National Tree of United States of America is Oak tree.
-This tree is native to the US and it grows quite actively during the summer and spring season.
-National Tree of United States are perennial trees and they are present in the southeast regions of the country.
+The National Tree of the United States of America is Oak tree.
+This tree is native to the US and it grows quite active during the summer and spring season.
+National Tree of the United States are perennial trees and they are present in the southeast regions of the country.

 These trees grow extensively in the coastal plains of Maryland to Texas.
 The difference between oak and live oak trees is that the oak trees drop their leaves in winter while the live oak trees have their leaves throughout the year.